Geomorphology of Lagrangian ridges: Integrable solution

 \begin{proof}[Proof of the main theorem \ref{theorem: main theorem}] We apply Proposition \ref{prop: near ridges} to $L$ and $\gamma|_L$ inside a Weinstein neighborhood $U$ of $L$ in $M$.
 Indeed, $U$ is symplectomorphic to $T^*_{\leq \delta}L = \{ || p || < \delta \}$, where $\delta>0$ and we use an auxiliary Riemannian metric on $L$.
 If the resulting ridgy Lagrangian is sufficiently $C^0$-close to the zero section then it will remain in this Weinstein neighborhood, hence can be viewed as a ridgy Lagrangian in $M$.
-We then apply the relative version of Theorem \ref{thm: h-p} to the output of Proposition \ref{prop: near ridges}. \end{proof}
+We then apply the relative (with respect to the ridge locus) version of Corollary \ref{thm: h-p} to the output of Proposition \ref{prop: near ridges}. \end{proof}

 \begin{remark} The ridge locus of the ridgy Lagrangian solving the transversalization problem consists of the fault locus of the formal solution together with a union of parallel contractible spheres. \end{remark}